gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 {: #sctp-DTLS-chunk-newchunk-crypt-struct title="DTLS Chunk Structure" artwork-align="center"}

 reserved: 5 bits
 : Reserved bits for future use.
-Sender MUST set these bits to 0 and MUST be ignored on reception.
+These bits MUST be set to 0 by the sender and MUST be ignored by the receiver.

 R: 1 bit (boolean)

 : Restart indicator.
-If this bit is set this DTLS chunk is protected with by a Restart DTLS Key context.
+If this bit is set this DTLS chunk is protected with a Restart DTLS Key context.

 P: 2 bit (unsigned integer 0-3)